arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 *****

 --{{3}}--
 To be extra clear, we end each query with a semicolon.
 This tells SQL you're done with a query.
 If you're working interactively with SQL, one query at a time, you can sometimes get away with not ending your query with a semicolon.
 Still, one of the things we're interested in doing in this webinar is instilling good practices from the start, so we encourage you to always end your queries with proper punctuation.

 --{{3}}--
 Similarly, while we write these queries all on a single line to show you a few examples in just a little space, that's the last time you'll see that kind of SQL in this webinar.
-On the next slide, we're going to get into some strong opinions about SQL style.
+On the next slide, we're going to get into some suggestions we have for you about SQL style.

 ### An Aside About Style
 --{{0}}--